 Courtney's expert tip: The set menu is a great deal for a smaller group and will certainly fill your bellies.

 Since Hong Kong-born chef Susur Lee arrived in Canada in 1978, he's built a reputation on inventive cuisine that fuses the dishes of his homeland with other global influences.
 Lee is his flagship Toronto restaurant, with a menu that is built around sharable tapas-sized plates.
-Expect the unexpected with a mashup of Asian and Mediterranean flavours.
-Lobster ravioli and the popular cheeseburger spring rolls combine two favourite fast food dishes and successfully marry Italy and China.
-Save room for an inventive dessert, such as coconut creme caramel with black rice pudding and watch your taste buds do the happy dance.
-Large groups are welcome, but reservations are expected.
+Expect the unexpected with a mashup of Asian and French flavours.
+Chef Lee's Singapore Slaw has been a fixture on the menu for years and is well worth the splurge.
+The presentation is impressive, with the salad mixed at the table and sculpted into a tower.
+Inventive ingredients range from daikon to fennel seedlings and edible flower petals.
+Save room for an inventive dessert, such as the French and Chinese Tong Yuen with a rice dumpling, chocolate nougat, Indian pastry and strawberry/creme brûlée.
+What?!?

 Recommended for Group Friendly because: Susur Lee's restaurant is a fantastic place to share a memorable foodie experience with your group.